 At the University of Waterloo, it was once possible (before 2001) to get a literal "F-minus" grade for anything 34% and below.
 Now they just use percentage grades for everything.

 In post-USSR Russia, grades are in numbers, with 5 being the highest, and 2 being the lowest.
 Getting a 1 requires something beyond just not attempting to read whatever is being tested.
-In Imperial Russia, however, it was officially used, and some very miffed teachers even used 0, but that required something above and beyond the call of stupidity.
+In Tsarist Russia, however, it was officially used, and some very miffed teachers even used 0, but that required something above and beyond the call of stupidity.

 There's also Not Graded grade, which is commonly used to give the students a Last-Second Chance.